 - i.
 Feedermains designed by or on behalf of The City are exempt from the normal development approval process but design drawings shall be circulated internally and to certain external utility companies for comments prior to being issued for construction. - ii.
-Line assignment circulation is required from The City's Infrastructure and Information Services. - iii.
+Line assignment circulation is required from The City's ROW Management Services department. - iii.
 City business units such as Calgary Roads, Transportation, and Parks may comment on the proposed design. - iv.
-External utilities such as Enmax, Telus, Shaw and ATCO Gas also may have comments. - v.
+External utilities such as Enmax, Telus, Shaw, Bell and ATCO Gas also may have comments. - v.
 Affected hydrocarbon pipeline companies require the designer to approach them directly for comments.